Children as young as four are being treated for symptoms of stress and anxiety.

 Calm, structured environments, both at home and at school, also help to alleviate anxiety.
 “Anxious children perform best in a calm, supportive and organised classroom environment,” says Darney.
 “An ideal situation would be for the child’s teacher to maintain authority in a positive manner, using reason and respect rather than fear or punishment.”
 Van Zyl adds: “Well-adjusted and optimal development is encouraged in an environment that is perceived as safe and secure.”

-For more ways to practise “mindfulness” to cope with stress, read here
+For more ways to practice “mindfulness” to cope with stress, read here

 Anxiety can manifest in various forms and degrees of severity.
 It should not be dismissed by caregivers and teachers, says Van Zyl.
 It’s helpful to keep routine and ensure children get enough sleep, exercise and enjoy a healthy diet.
 Children must also be taught how to talk to someone if they feel overwhelmed or anxious.
 “Show children that it is okay to feel stressed, talk through the experience and discuss how best to deal with it as this will give the child effective coping strategies they can eventually implement independently as they develop,” says Van Zyl.